SocietyForArtisticResearch/rc-pandoc-help/02-views.md

 ## Preview

-The preview is the final result that the reader will see when he/she opens your exposition, for example by opening the exposition URL or when a user clicks "OPEN EXPOSITION" anywhere on the RC.
+The preview is the final result that the reader will see when opening your exposition, for example through the exposition URL or when a user clicks "OPEN EXPOSITION" anywhere on the RC.
-All expositions have [a navigation bar](#navigation) that shows if the user moves his/her mouse to the top.
+All expositions have [a navigation bar](#navigation) that shows if the user moves the mouse cursor to the top.
 It contains a table of contents, abstract and other information.

 While you are editing your exposition in the workspace editor, the